Anderson, Robert homer in rainy 4-0 ChiSox win over Angels – KION546

 Anderson also homered against Suarez for his 15th career leadoff shot and eighth on a first pitch.

+“We’re going to hit,” Chicago manager Tony La Russa said.
+“As long as they keep the attitude that they have now and stay positive and keep working, we’re going to hit.”

-Liam Hendriks, who entered with a 4.76 ERA, got Trout and Ohtani to fly out before issuing a walk and inducing a lineout to end the game.
+Liam Hendriks, who has a 5.40 ERA, got Trout and Ohtani to fly out before issuing a walk and inducing a lineout to end the game.

 Chicago has scored four runs or more just three times since April 13.